lissomx/MSP/README.md

 ```
 The generated pictures will be in *./Outputs/* .

+### Textural Experiments (TBD)

+The code for the text experiment is being collated and will be released soon.

 ## Paper and Citation

 This work has been published in ICML2020.
-[Here is the paper of the near camera-ready version](https://xiao.ac/_data/msp/MSP-icml2020-near-camera-ready.pdf).
+[Here is the paper of the near camera-ready version](https://arxiv.org/abs/1907.12385).
 If you find MSP interesting, please consider citing:

 > &nbsp;
-> @inproceedings{li2020msp,
+> @incollection{icml2020_1832,
-  title={Latent Space Factorisation and Manipulation via Matrix Subspace Projection },
-  author={Li, Xiao and Lin, Chenghua and Li, Ruizhe and Wang, Chaozheng and Guerin, Frank},
+ author = {Li, Xiao and Lin, Chenghua and Li, Ruizhe and Wang, Chaozheng and Guerin, Frank},
-  booktitle={Proceedings of the 37th International Conference on Machine Learning},
-  year={2020}
+ booktitle = {Proceedings of Machine Learning and Systems 2020},
+ pages = {3211--3221},
+ title = {Latent Space Factorisation and Manipulation via Matrix Subspace Projection},
+ year = {2020}
 }
 > &nbsp;